7 Deadly Job Interview Mistakes

 Candidate: "Absolutely.
 On a recent project, we were tasked with launching a new software product within a tight 6-month deadline.
 (Situation) As the project manager, my task was to ensure the project was completed on time and within budget, despite significant unforeseen technical challenges.
 (Task) I re-assessed the project plan, prioritized critical features over nice-to-haves, and implemented agile methodologies to increase flexibility.
 I also facilitated daily stand-up meetings to improve team alignment and problem-solving.
 (Action) Despite the initial setbacks, we successfully launched the software on schedule, receiving positive feedback from stakeholders for meeting the critical functionalities.
 (Result)"

-This is one of the common interview mistakes even among senior employees.
+This is one of the most common interview mistakes even among senior employees.
 When reflecting on challenges from your past experience, it's important to explicitly state what you learned from the situation.
 Interviewers want to see self-awareness and an ability to learn from setbacks.
+Stories that demonstrate your growth mindset can significantly improve your performance in your next interview.

 What you don't want to say during a job interview: